Best CRM for Small Business

 Try Act! free for 14 days.
 Sign up for a free trial and experience the power of CRM and Marketing Automation in one.

-How can a CRM system help your small business?
+How can a CRM system help you run your small business?

 Help customer support and sales work more efficiently

 If you aren’t storing your customer interactions properly, it can be a pain for support and sales reps to get the information they need to do their jobs.
 Keeping this data organized within a CRM makes it easy to access, which saves time and ensures those at your organization are working effectively.

 Some of the best CRM platforms use marketing and sales automation to reduce manual administrative work.
 For example, studies show that 32% of sales reps spend more than five hours every week manually entering customer records.
 With the help of a CRM platform, you can automatically create contact entries when a new prospect fills in a form or implement a lead scoring system, so marketing knows which leads to send to Sales for follow-up.

 Doing so enhances productivity and improves sales forecasting accuracy by 42%.

 Improve customer experience

 If you want to keep customers, you need to provide a great experience.
 Gartner found that customer experience is more important than pricing and brand combined for driving loyalty.